 The online forum fostered information exchange, capacity enhancement, market engagement, and political support for CBNEs.
 It was a venue for sharing, exchanging, partnering, and bringing the issues of the understory to light.
 It was an opportunity for CBNEs to grow, connect and navigate in the new normal as attention and action were solicited from more sectors, more segments and more generations.

-So as to maintain the momemtum generated by the first CBNE Forum Event in June 2021, NTFP-EP will organize a smaller, more focused 2-day event on October 13-14, 2021.
+So as to maintain the momemtum generated by the first CBNE Forum Event in June 2021, NTFP-EP organized a smaller, more focused two-day event on October 13-14, 2021.

 1) Deepen the capacity building themes from the first event so as to further enhance skill and knowledge of CBNEs

 2) Facilitate creative thinking and strategic partnerships to facilitate CBNE pivot and resilience through ongoing challenges

 3) Deepen the knowledge and networking of CBNEs on market mechanisms, particularly on alternative labeling process to improve exposure and collective promotion of CBNE products

 4) Expand the coverage of other NTFPs within the ASEAN recognized range of sustainable harvest and management protocols

 From the evaluations of the CBNEs and their partners from the June CBNE event, it appears the capacity building needs are focused on branding and digital marketing.
 During the October event, therefore, the capacity building inputs focused on: